 Implementation of PSM digitalisation projects

-Footnote 5 - We intentionally adopt an optimistic view, and assume society will be mobilised to engender positive, transformative change in the short and medium term.
+Footnote 5 – We intentionally adopt an optimistic view, and assume society will be mobilised to engender positive, transformative change in the short and medium term.
 We recognise of course this optimism may be misplaced.
-In the case of business-as-usual, in the medium and long term, there will also be transformative, systemic change affecting whole sectors, governance, value networks etc. in dramatic ways, perhaps to the advantage of the few, but definitely to the detriment of wider society
+In the case of business-as-usual, in the medium and long term, there will also be transformative, systemic change affecting whole sectors, governance, value networks etc. in dramatic ways, perhaps to the advantage of the few, but definitely to the detriment of wider society.